 If an FSU employee has a conflict as described by DOED above, prior to submitting the proposal, the Principal Investigator must contact ORCP to discuss how to mitigate or eliminate the conflict.

 This website will be updated as needed if and when any other agency implements a conflict of interest regulation which deviates from the basic Uniform Guidance clauses.

-For assistance with conflict of interest issues related to the Uniform Guidance, Agency implementations, or any Federal regulation, please contact Diana Key, Director, Research Compliance Programs at (850) 644-8648 or email@example.com.
+For assistance with conflict of interest issues related to the Uniform Guidance, Agency implementations, or any Federal regulation, please contact Diana Key, Director, Research Compliance Programs at firstname.lastname@example.org.

 FSU’s Office of Commercialization is available to work with faculty on any intellectual property issue, including knowing when to refer researchers to ORCP on activities involving conflicts of interest.
 Please contact the Office of Commercialization at (850) 644-8637 or visit their website to get started.

 FSU shall take appropriate action to manage financial conflicts of interest, including any financial conflicts of interest of a subrecipient.
-Management of an identified financial conflict of interest requires development and implementation of a monitoring plan.
-In addition, monitoring plans require annual reviews to be submitted.
+Management of an identified financial conflict of interest requires development and implementation of a management plan.
+In addition, management plans require annual reviews to be submitted.

 Conflict of Interest Issues, Examples and Solutions, links to FSU’s Office of Commercialization

 Conflicts of Interest, links to FSU’s Graduate School

 Conflict of Interest & Ethics, links to FSU Policy 4-OP-A-6, Procurement of Commodities and Contractual Services, Paragraph II.F.